Poland: Best of Eastern Europe

 Our tour will start in Warsaw in central Poland before heading east towards the Belarus border.
 Here we will explore some of the most incredible marshland in Europe (Biebrza National Park), before delving into an ancient arboreal world (Białowieża Forest), steeped in a fascinating natural history and a tragic human one (the reminders of World War Two are never too far away in this part of the world and are poignant reminders of past atrocities).
 We will then move south, following the Ukraine border until we eventually reach the Slovakia border.
 We will end up in the remote southeast of Poland for what is sure to be a thrilling time in an area not visited by many birders at Low Beskids (Magurski National Park), offering the chance for exciting discoveries.
 Finally, we will head west along the Slovakia border where we will visit the high-elevation zone of the glorious Tatra Mountains (Tatrzański National Park), and some nearby wetlands, before ending the tour in historic Krakow.

-Black Redstart is a rather spectacular, yet common, garden bird in Poland!
+White Wagtail is a rather pretty, yet common, garden bird in Poland!

 After arriving in the capital city of Warsaw we drive east and begin our tour in the world-famous Biebrza National Park.
 This extensive area of marshland around the Biebrza River is home to nearly 180 breeding species of birds in an average year and this diversity will give us some sensational experiences with the birds of the region.
 Some of the key highlights here include Great Snipe, Aquatic Warbler, Black Stork, Eurasian Hoopoe, Greater Spotted Eagle, Montagu’s Harrier, White winged Tern, and Whiskered Tern.